 CoolEffect.org is a great place to offset carbon from travel!
 How much does it cost?
 Roughly $10-20 for a long flight, which, in the grand scheme of wedding budgets, should be included as a bare minimum!

-Toxins produced by decomposing landfill waste and incineration not only contribute to climate change, but also leach into the groundwater aquifers, eventually making their way through watersheds and to the oceans.
-In contrast to continents, islands oftentimes have dramatically compressed watersheds, with freshwater making its way from the highest peaks, down streams and valleys, and into the ocean in a matter of just a few miles (the Mississippi, by contrast, travels more than 2,350 miles to the Gulf of Mexico).
+Toxins produced by decomposing landfill waste and incineration contribute to climate change and leach into the groundwater aquifers, eventually making their way through watersheds and to the oceans.
+In contrast to continents, islands often have dramatically compressed watersheds, with fresh water making its way from the highest peaks, down streams and valleys, and into the ocean in a matter of just a few miles (the Mississippi, by contrast, travels more than 2,350 miles to the Gulf of Mexico).
 The shortened amount of time for water to make its way to the ocean means that every impact along the way is vastly amplified.
 That means that even the small perceived effect of wandering off a trail or hiking beyond marked areas (anything for the ‘gram, right??) can cause substantial erosion and destabilization of scenic locations (especially in places like Hawaii, where steep and washed-out trails are most common).
-The loose sediment makes its way to the oceans, where it can reduce water quality and smother coral reefs.
+In addition, the loose sediment makes its way to the oceans, where it can reduce water quality and smother coral reefs.

 Rent your wedding decor